yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/preflight-build-pitfalls),
 [photos](https://www.facebook.com/yegor256/posts/10209460572181161),
 [video](https://www.youtube.com/watch?v=Ht0JI41kA4I).
-The conference was rather small (around 150 people), but well organized.
-What I didn't really like was the food and the venue (we even had some other conference going in the next room to us).
-Also, the audience was not really engaged and prepared, as it seemed to me.
-I believe, this event may improve and become better, the potential is definitely there.
+The conference was rather small (around 150 people), but well-organized.
+What I didn't really like was the food and the venue.
+(We even had some other conference going on in the room next to us.)
+Also, the audience was not really engaged nor prepared, as it seemed to me.
+I believe this event may improve and become better; the potential is definitely there.

 <div class="talk-event"/>
 <aside class="venue-rate green">B-</aside>